 We recently debuted an article series in which we put popular marketplaces to the test!
 Alibaba have recently made a number of moves that indicate that they are trying to take on their main competitor in Europe - Amazon.
 The amount of sellers trading in European countries has increased quickly, so the main purpose of our investigation was to check if the goods offered on AliExpress are legitimate.

-It took the product 3 days to arrive, just as specified by the seller.
-Although this would suggest that it did not travel far, there are easy ways to manipulate an item’s location - so much so that eBay have recently made a point of putting in measures to stop this happening on their platform.
+It took the product 3 days to arrive in Germany, just as specified by the seller.
+Although this would suggest that it did not travel far, there are easy ways to manipulate an item’s location - so much so that eBay has recently made a point of putting in measures to stop this happening on their platform.

-We wanted to investigate the origin of the product, because if the product had been disguised as an Italian product, but in reality had been shipped from China, it would have been a subject to customs tax.
+We wanted to investigate the origin of the product, because if it had been disguised as an Italian product but in reality had been shipped from China, it would have been a subject to customs tax.
 The delivery process is part of what we track, because a seller could potentially deliver from another address.

-Knowing a product’s origin is an important clue when determining in whether the product is authentic or not.
+Knowing a product’s origin is an important clue when determining whether it is authentic or not.